ChrisPritchard/card-interaction/README.md

   - this approach worked and solved all problems, except one: the render priority value on shaders is a 8-bit number (well a signed 7-bit number, so -128 to 127)
   - this would mean I could only have 256 objects in the scene, if they all had their own order
   - solved with a somewhat complex function (not too bad) that would reorder overlapping objects, so only a few discrete render order values were needed at any given time (objects can share an order if they don't overlap, obviously)
+  - also, to ensure depth testing didn't mess with my precise render ordering, its turned off in the shader via depth_test_disabled.

 All worked rather swimmingly at the end 🙂